ShinChven/umijs-feathersjs-ssr-ts/README.md

 ### Enable SSR in UmiJS

 The frontend project is located in `web` folder.
-It is a [UmiJS 3](https://v3.umijs.org/) project which provides out of box SSR solution.
+It is an [UmiJS 3](https://v3.umijs.org/) project which provides out of box SSR solution.
 All you need to do to enable SSR in an UmiJS project is to add `ssr: {}` in config file.

 ```typescript